 Following on from the Certificate in Systemic Practice (Year 1, Introductory), the Institute offers this 1-year intermediate level course in systemic practice, leading to the award of the Postgraduate Certificate in Systemic Practice.
 This course is made up of two separate streams leading to the same qualification.
-The course meets the Association of Family Therapy criteria as an Intermediate Course, and is validated by the University of Bedfordshire.

 - Date: September 2019

 The course consists of two streams from which candidates must choose.
 They are:

 These streams are structured differently, and run on different days, and students are therefore required to indicate at the point of application which stream they wish to attend.
 However, all students graduate with a Postgraduate Certificate in Systemic Practice.

 Each course consists of two units: Theory and Skills, each 30 credits, which are assessed by four pieces of work to be completed at different stages during the year.
 There is also a requirement on both courses to satisfactorily complete a log of 60 hours of systemic practice and a journal of learning on the course.
 Participants will gain their award on obtaining a pass-level or higher for each element of the course.

 There is an 80% attendance requirement for both.

 The two units are assessed by two different assessments making a total of four over the year.
 There are also two completed components which do not count towards the final mark but which must be completed to a pass standard.